top of page

 Hold Steady Chant

-Let me just be clear.
-It’s not you, Mary, sitting right in front of me in the nursing home that I’m afraid of.
-You are not the problem.
+Liz 1: Let me just be clear.
+It’s not Mary, sitting right in front of me in the nursing home that I’m afraid of.
+She’s not the problem.
+It’s not Sean or Jim or Anne or anyone at the hospital.

 It’s these messages I hear, loud and clear all the time